Greg Vogle: Later career

 Vogle was awarded the Intelligence Star in 2003 for heroism during classified operations in Iraq supporting Operation Iraqi Freedom.
-Vogle then served as station chief in Kabul, Afghanistan from 2004-2006 and 2009-2010 with tours at CIA headquarters as deputy chief of a Branch in SAD and chief of Ground Branch within Special Operations Group, Special Activities Division.
+Vogle then served as station chief in Kabul, Afghanistan from 2004 to 2006 and 2009 to 2010 with tours at CIA headquarters as deputy chief of a Branch in SAD and chief of Ground Branch within Special Operations Group, Special Activities Division.
 In January 2015 Vogle was selected as chief of National Clandestine Service, later renamed as Directorate of Operations.
 After retiring from the CIA in 2017, agency director Gina Haspel selected Elizabeth Kimber, a 34-year career CIA officer, to succeed Vogle.

 In November 2020, Vogle was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Intelligence Community.
+Vogle served as a Senior Advisor at McChrystal Group, an advisory firm based in Alexandria, Virginia, from 2017 to 2021.
+He currently works at Texas A&M University as a Professor of Practice and Director of The Bush School's Intelligence Studies Program.

+According to existing and former intelligence officials, General McChrystal had his own preferred candidate for the Chief of Station (COS) job, a good friend and decorated CIA paramilitary officer.
+The officer had extensive experience in war zones, including two previous tours in Afghanistan with one as the Chief of Station, as well as tours in the Balkans, Baghdad and Yemen.
+He was well known in CIA lore as "the man who saved Hamid Karzai's life when the CIA led the effort to oust the Taliban from power in 2001".
+President Karzai was said to be greatly indebted to this officer and was pleased when the officer was named chief of station again.
+According to interviews with several senior officials, this officer "was uniformly well-liked and admired.
+A career paramilitary officer, he came to the CIA after several years in an elite Marine unit".
+This officer is believed to be Vogle.

+Vogle now works at the McChrystal Group, a company owned by General McChrystal.